seanlynch/waterfinity/readme.md

 ## Mod support

 * `default`: Finite water and lava replace the 'regular' variants in generation.
-* `buckets`: Custom buckets are supported with basic liquid pickup/place physics.
-Perfect liquid pointing will have to wait for 5.9.0 `pointabilities`.
+* `buckets`: Custom buckets are supported with basic liquid pickup/place logic.
+Proper liquid pointing will be available with MT 5.9.0.
 * `mesecons`: Pistons can push into liquids and compress them against blocks.
-(Functionality is still WIP)
+(WIP)

-## Usage
+## API

 ```
 waterminus.register_liquid {